gavz/ExplorerPersist/README.md

 # ExplorerPersist
-Explorer Persistence technique : Hijacking cscapi.dll order loading path and writing our malicious dll into C:\Windows\cscapi.dll , when it's get loaded into the explorer process , our malicoius code get executed
+Explorer Persistence technique : Hijacking cscapi.dll order loading path and writing our malicious dll into C:\Windows\cscapi.dll , when it's get loaded into the explorer process , our malicoius code get executed.
+The persistence is triggered each time the explorer process is runned.

 ### POC